 Our culture is reflected through our employees, who are driven to serve our customers, our partners, our communities and all of our stakeholders.
-We provide our employees with diverse experiences, training, and engagement opportunities to build a stronger team.
+We provide our employees with support, training, and engagement opportunities to build stronger and more diverse teams.
 Our culture-and the employees who share that culture with our customers and communities-are essential to our success and our ability to attract and retain top talent.
-Our Connection Cares initiative, launched in 2021, builds on the company's long history of inclusivity and social responsibility with working groups focused on key areas: employee recognition, charitable giving, sustainability, and diversity and inclusion.
-Employees volunteer within these groups to share their ideas, conduct company-wide campaigns, and make a positive impact within our team and our wider community.
-These activities, and the formal structure to support them, help ensure we are able to offer the work environment and corporate culture that today's workforce demands.
+Our Connection Cares initiative, launched in 2021, builds on the company's long history of inclusivity and social responsibility with working groups focused on key areas: employee recognition, charitable giving, sustainability, and diversity, equity, and inclusion.
+Employees volunteer within these groups to share their ideas, conduct company-wide campaigns, and make a positive impact throughout the company and our wider community.
+These activities, and the formal structure to support them, help ensure we are able to offer a supportive work environment and corporate culture that today's workforce demands.